Skip to content

 Step-by-Step

-2. Client Info Exchange — Send the magic string b"CUBRK" with client type CLIENT_JDBC=3 and protocol version bytes
+2. Client Info Exchange — Send a 10-byte handshake: magic string b"CUBRS" when ssl is requested (STARTTLS) or b"CUBRK" for plaintext, plus client type CLIENT_JDBC=3 and protocol-version bytes.

-3. Port Redirect — The broker responds with a 4-byte big-endian integer:
+3. Broker Status — The broker responds with a 4-byte big-endian signed integer:

-7. Session Established — Server returns a session ID; the connection is ready
+6. Session Established — Server returns a session ID; the connection is ready.

 Server Version Detection